stackbit-projects/azimuth-78fcb/content/pages/index.md

         image: images/feature1.png
         image_alt: App preview on a phone and tablet
         content: >
-          The best day is when you walk the floor of your business and the machine you built purrs away.
-We cannot control people's every move, but technology is a bit more forgiving when it is told what to do.
-So let's make sure you're telling tech who's boss.
+          Let's work together and tell technology who's boss so that every day you walk the floor of your business things work as they should.
+Don't worry, technology is a bit more forgiving when it is told what to do.
         actions:
           - label: Learn More
             url: /features